-- 19.-(1) The following may place a child for adoption under this Act- - (a) the Director; or - (b) a birth parent or other guardian of the child, by private placement in accordance with this Part. - (2) A person must not- - (a) place or arrange the placement of a child for the purposes of adoption unless the person is authorised by subsection (1) to do so; - (b) receive a child in their home for the purposes of adoption unless the child has been placed by a person authorised by subsection (1) to do so; or - (c) receive a child placed in their home by private placement unless the person has complied with section 20. - (3) A person who contravenes subsection (2), commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 5 years, or both.
+- 19.-(1) The following persons may place a child for adoption under this Act- - (a) the Director; or - (b) a birth parent or guardian of the child, by private placement in accordance with this Part. - (2) A person must not- - (a) place or arrange the placement of a child for the purposes of adoption unless the person is authorised by subsection (1) to do so; - (b) receive a child in their home for the purposes of adoption unless the child has been placed by a person authorised by subsection (1) to do so; or - (c) receive a child placed in their home by private placement unless the person has complied with section 20. - (3) A person who contravenes subsection (2) commits an offence and is liable upon conviction to a fine not exceeding \$50,000 or imprisonment for a term not exceeding 5 years or both.